Strings of diquark-quark (QQ)Q baryon before phase transition: Introduction

-Thus, it can be assumed that in a certain approximation a meson can be regarded as two point-quarks confined to each other by a string, and a baryon as three point-quarks confined to each other by three strings.
-Appropriate internal quantum numbers can be assigned by treating the point-quarks as Dirac fields confined to world lines \cite{Bars:1975dd, Giles:1975gy}.
-The remarkable result obtained in this way is that this $1 + 1$ dimensional string model theory of hadron dynamics is equivalent to QCD \cite{Callan:1975ps}.
+It may thus be presumed that a meson can be approximated as two point-quarks bound together by a string, and a baryon as three point-quarks joined up by three strings.
+Representing the point quarks as Dirac fields constrained to world lines allows for the assignment of appropriate internal quantum numbers \cite{Bars:1975dd, Giles:1975gy}.
+The startling outcome of this approach is that $1+1$ dimensional string model of the gluonic infrared aspects of QCD valid in some approximation~\cite{Callan:1975ps}.

-Now, we have theoretical developments related to hadronic string models on both the mesonic and baryonic configurations \cite{ANDREO1976521, Solovev:1999ua,Jahn2004700, deForcrand:2005vv, PhysRevD.79.025022}.
-These studies have investigated the mass of diquarks \cite{Hess98,Babich05,Orginos05,Alexandrou:2006cq,Liu06}, and, more recently, the nature of diquark correlations\cite{Babich07}.
-However, the investigation of the properties of the quark-antiquark ($Q\bar{Q}$) versus the properties of the quark-diquark ($Q-QQ$) configurations effective bosonic strings has not fully addressed on the lattice and in extreme conditions on particular.

-Recently we have reported the formation of the hadronic Y-strings systems in static baryonic configurations on the lattice at finite $T$~\cite{Bakry:2014gea, Bakry:2016uwt, Bakry:2016aod}.
-In that work isosceles triangle three-quark configurations with base lengths greater than $ A=0.6 $ fm were investigated.
-For theses configurations a formation of three Gaussian-like flux tubes has been observed even by adopting Polyakov loops operators which are string-less operators in the spatial directions.

-In this work we extend our study of three quark systems to the case where two quarks form a tightly bound state or a diquark, which in turn interacts with a third quark to form a baryon \cite{Bakry:2014gea, Bakry:2016uwt,Bakry:2016aod}.